ros-controls/ros2_control_demos/README.md

    ```

-1. Check is controllers are running:
+1. Check if controllers are running:
    ```
    ros2 control list_controllers
    ```